 The Bronx River Greenway

-MKM Landscape Architecture is currently collaborating with Sam Schwartz Traffic Engineering (SSE) on the reconstruction of the Bronx River Greenway between Unionport Road and Allerton Avenue in the Bronx.
-The reconstruction of this segment will focus on improved crosswalks for pedestrians and bicyclists alike to improve safety.
-SSE performed two traffic studies to evaluate all intersections and this information was utilized by MKM to prepare conceptual plans that were reviewed and approved by both NYCDOT and NYSDOT and that led to the development of a desired route and approved plan schematic.
-Completion of this segment will benefit local Bronx communities, New York City, and regional residents by providing a key pedestrian/bicycle link to existing and proposed Greenway / bicycle routes.
+As a project for NYC Parks, MKM Landscape Architecture collaborated with Sam Schwartz Traffic Engineering (SSE) on the reconstruction of the Bronx River Greenway between Unionport Road and Allerton Avenue in the Bronx.
+The completed reconstruction of this segment improves crosswalks for pedestrians and bicyclists to improve safety.
+Completion of this segment benefits local Bronx communities, New York City, and regional residents by providing a key pedestrian/bicycle link to existing and proposed Greenway / bicycle routes.

 MKM Landscape Architecture provided extensive design consultant services for a four mile multi-use recreational path on the East End of Fishers Island.
 As prime consultant, MKM teamed with CME Engineering to protect and enhance the natural and rural character of Fishers Island &s; to design a recreational path that that links various island communities.